THE CONTINGENCY PROJECT

 Sometimes we wait for a very long time before anything happens.
 And when it does happen, it’s like our waiting begins again.
 Nothing is coming and everything is coming.
-People, news, trains, the future ….
-From our own standpoint we look around us and things that just arrived seem to be slipping away.
-They are rusting, or fading or, once amazing, now diminished.
+People, news, trains, the future… From our own standpoint we look around and things that just arrived seem to be slipping away.
+They are rusting, or fading or, once amazing, are now diminished.
 The pipes, rails, lights, signs, structures, all moving over into big time, non-clock time, the time of endurance, duration, suspension.

 Our industrial past also now seems to belong to the time of aeon and animals.
 Freight trains, bearing their lumber and liquids, arrive from the past.
 They’re so ancient, with their machines and moving parts.